ddev/ddev/docs/content/users/basics/troubleshooting.md

 or `sudo launchctl stop homebrew.mxcl.nginx`
 * nginx (Ubuntu): `sudo service nginx stop`
 * apache (often named "httpd") (many environments): `sudo apachectl stop` or on Ubuntu `sudo service apache2 stop`
-* vpnkit (macOS): You likely have a docker container bound to port 80, do you have containers up for Lando or another docker-based development environment?
+* vpnkit (macOS): You likely have a Docker container bound to port 80, do you have containers up for Lando or another Docker-based development environment?
 If so, stop the other environment.
 * Lando: If you have previously used Lando try running `lando poweroff`
 * IIS on Windows (can affect WSL2).
 You'll have to disable it in the Windows settings.